 Bhangarh Fort, located 90 Km away from Jaipur, is claimed to be India’s most haunted place.
+Locals refer it as Bhangarh Ka Kila.
 It takes close to 2 hours to reach Bhangarh Fort from Jaipur via Agra Highway and involves taking a detour from Dausa town.
 The road connecting Dausa to Bhangarh is not really in top condition, thereby reducing the speed on this 40 km stretch.

 Bhangarh Fort ruins are surrounded by the Aravali hill ranges.The nearest human habitat is located approximately 5 kilometers from these ruins, in a village called Gola kaa baas.
 This kind of adds to the stories built around this place.

 Upon entering the main gate of Bhangarh Fort, there is a temple on the right side.
 This temple is dedicated to Hanuman ji.
 There are many other temples in the Bhangarh complex, but worship and other religious rituals are performed only among three of them.
 In rest of the temples where religious rites and rituals are not being performed, the deity is missing!